Skip to main content

 How technology enhances the Wimbledon tennis experience

-The All England Lawn Tennis and Croquet Club (AELTC) and IBM have worked closely together since 1990 to harness successive waves of innovative technology to transform The Championships into one of the most popular and technically advanced events on the international sports calendar.
-Alex Phillips and Roger Blake discuss the vital role of technology in supporting this mission through the provision of accurate, fast and reliable services to players, media, spectators and officials, along with worldwide television and online audiences via the Internet.
+The All England Lawn Tennis and Croquet Club (AELTC) and IBM worked closely together since 1990 to harness successive waves of innovative technology to transform The Championships into one of the most popular and technically advanced events on the international sports calendar.
+Alex Phillips and Roger Blake discuss the vital role of technology in supporting this mission through the provision of accurate, fast and reliable services to players, media, spectators and officials, along with worldwide TV and online audiences.

 For 11 months of the year, the AELTC quietly serves its members in the leafy London suburbs of Wimbledon.
 Then, during the weeks around the world famous Championships, the eyes of the world are focused on the events taking place there.
 What are the challenges for those who power the technology?